NoamFav/Pot_Pot_Golf/README.md

 The comments are there to help you understand what each value does.
 So if you are finding the game too hard or too easy, or even too slow, it will guide you to the right value to change.

+## Known Issues

+- The game is not optimized for low-end computers.
+- The ball movement is not perfect, and sometimes gets stuck mid-shot.
+But starts moving again after a while.
+- The ball slides too much on the grass.
+Especially in simple terrain.
+(Recommended to increase the friction in the Consts class)
+- Due to small friction, the bots may not be able to reach the hole due to hills.
+(This will be fixed in the future by improving the AIs by taking the height into account for decision-making.)
+- The bot mode is not animated, so the ball will move instantly.

 ## Credits & License
 Cartoon Texture terrain image created by upklyak (Free license) —
 <a href="https://www.freepik.com/free-vector/game-textures-water-green-lawn-sand-grass-meadow-with-flowers-seamless-patterns-top-view-cartoon-textured-backgrounds-blue-liquid-field-desert-surface-graphic-ui-gui-vector-layers_21267469.htm#query=texture&position=8&from_view=author&uuid=fb39b549-3ad8-46e1-ba38-41fd1a95803a">Cartoon Vectors by Freepik</a>